- Parents First Call

 National Legislative Platform

-While there, our team of advocates will send a strong message of advocacy from the Down syndrome community about important national policy priorities.
+During the two-day event, our team of advocates sends a strong message of advocacy from the Down syndrome community about important national policy priorities.
 We are tasked with establishing and building relationships with policy makers, connecting with other Down syndrome advocates from around the country, and educating elected officials about the strengths and needs of their constituents with Down syndrome.

-If you are interested in joining our Buddy walk on Washington in April or would like to join our statewide advocacy efforts, we welcome your participation regardless of your past experience.
-Contact us at firstname.lastname@example.org.
+If you are interested in joining our Buddy Walk on Washington in April or would like to join our statewide advocacy efforts, we welcome your participation regardless of your past experience.
+Click here to learn more about the Buddy Walk, or contact us at firstname.lastname@example.org.

 MDSC Advocates at the 2014 Buddy Walk on Washington

 The MDSC adopts its federal legislative platform from its national partner, the National Down Syndrome Society.
-The NDSS/MDSC legislative agenda spans the life experience of individuals with Down syndrome from birth through adulthood and range in issue from healthcare to asset development.
-These priorities have been shaped by self-advocates, families, affiliate leaders and others.
+Shaped by self-advocates, families, affiliate leaders and others, the NDSS/MDSC legislative priorities span the life experience of individuals with Down syndrome from birth through adulthood and range in issues from healthcare to asset development.